eddyfye/Multi_DICOM_reader/README.md

 This repository provides a small command-line utility for reading DICOM files and exporting selected metadata to a CSV file.
 The script is written to be compatible with [PyInstaller](https://pyinstaller.org/en/stable/) so it can be distributed as a standalone executable.
+It also contains a small research project (`breast_diag_project/`) focused on preparing and training models for the TCIA BREAST-DIAGNOSIS dataset.

 ## Requirements